‘Avatar 2’ Movie Delayed Again?

 — Exhibitor Relations (@ERCboxoffice) November 24, 2016

-According to a recent report from the Independent, the production of Avatar movies are currently underway and the lead actors will soon be starting off with the motion capture in a second stage
+According to a recent report from the Independent, the production of Avatar movies is currently underway and the lead actors will soon be starting off with the motion capture in a second stage.

 NME recently reported that in 2010, James himself revealed that after the enormous success of Avatar, they are planning a lot of sequels.
 Since then, the production has been delayed for different reasons.
 The delay in the release of the film is because originally the director and his screenplay writers planned to convert the 2009 release into a trilogy.
 But in due course, two extra films were added that brought the total to five.

-As earlier mentioned, it was reported that the film will finally release somewhere in December 2018 but even the actress, Sigourney Weaver is very much doubtful of it.
-Weaver, who played the role of Dr. Grace Augustine in Avatar, told The Hollywood Reporter that, “We haven’t started it, so I don’t know how realistic that date is, but I think it’s going to be very exciting.”
+As earlier mentioned, it was reported that the film will finally release somewhere in December 2018, but even the actress Sigourney Weaver is very much doubtful of it.
+Weaver, who played the role of Dr. Grace Augustine in Avatar, told Hollywood Reporter that, “We haven’t started it, so I don’t know how realistic that date is, but I think it’s going to be very exciting.”

 Apart from all these delays, Sam Worthington recently confirmed that the upcoming parts in the Avatar movie are something quite special.

-Sam was recently in New York City to promote his new film The Shack.
+Sam was recently in New York City to promote his new film, The Shack.
 When the actor was asked about Avatar 2, he said that the film will be like “nothing we’ve ever seen” and while the sci-fi movie is going to be bigger than the first one, it will try to tell the story of a family.

 “They’re going to be shooting concurrently.
 The plan is to have some time in between, I think, but these things are always ambiguous until they start.
 We’re still set to start in the summer, though.
 James needed time to perfect the scripts.
 Whenever he says jump I go because he’s the man.
 I’ve read all the scripts, they’re great.
 This is going to be Jake eight years later, and he’s got a family now.